Pégase Express: Model

-Pégase Express was manufactured by Germany firm Gerstlauer, and is one of their Family Coaster models.
-The ride's main source of reference was the FireChaser Express coaster at Dollywood in Pigeon Forge, Tennessee, another Gerstlauer coaster that had opened in 2014 with considerable theming and features several similarities to the Pégase Express.
+Pégase Express was manufactured by German firm Gerstlauer and is one of their Family Coaster models.
+The ride's main source of reference was the FireChaser Express coaster at Dollywood in Pigeon Forge, Tennessee.
+Another Gerstlauer coaster that opened in 2014 with considerable theming features and several similarities to the Pégase Express.

 Theme

-The theme, like the rest of the park, draws heavily from the Asterix universe, and references to such can be found throughout the queue.
-The attraction is themed as a transportation service, where the trains are pulled at high speeds thanks by the winged horse Pegasus, with the queue and station located in the fictional Gare Montparnassos train station.
+The theme, like the rest of the park, draws heavily from the Asterix universe and references to such can be found throughout the queue.
+The attraction is themed as a transportation service, where the trains are pulled at high speeds thanks by the winged horse Pegasus.
+The queue and station are located in the fictional Gare Montparnassos train station.
 The station's name is a reference to both the actual Parisian train station as well as the Mount Parnassus mountain in Greece.
-The queue is filled with various posters and station elements mimicking those of modern-day travel, with headlines and ticket booths referring to real life situations such as common commuter struggles, a railway worker's strike, and an upcoming tunnel to Londinium.
+The queue is filled with various posters and station elements mimicking those of modern-day travel.
+Headlines and ticket booths refer to real life situations such as common commuter struggles, a railway worker's strike and an upcoming tunnel to Londinium.
 A 5 m statue of Pegasus also adorns the entrance to the ride.

 Pégase Express's theme and architecture was designed by Dutch design firm Jora Vision in close collaboration with the park.
 The ride's Projection mapping scene in Medusa's temple mid-ride was created by Belgian creative studio b71.

 Ride experience

 Once passengers have boarded, the coaster train is propelled out of the station by a drive tire launch and into a downwards 270° right-hand helix.
 A sharp left hand turn leads to the transfer track area and the coaster's main 68.8 ft tall chain lift hill.
 At the top, riders make a slight left turn before descending the coaster's main drop, proceeding to crest a flat camelback hill that crosses over the Romus et Rapidus rapids ride and a pair of twisted airtime hills with a tunnel in between.
 Another airtime hill leads into a shallow double up and into a turnaround, passing through a faux billboard in the process.
-The coaster maneuvers over and under itself in a series of twists, and then ascends its second lift.
+The coaster maneuvers over and under itself in a series of twists and then ascends its second lift.

-The train is propelled up to a height of 42.5 ft via a drive tire lift, and a switch track hastily diverts the train into an indoor show scene, depicting the temple of Medusa.
-A projection mapping sequence ensures, whereas Medusa is evidently displeased at trespassers in her temple and prepares to turn the riders to stone.
-The train is suddenly launched backwards and blow past the lift hill, descending a curved drop and speeding along a series of low-ground twists over the Romus et Rapidus, before hitting the final brake run.
-The coaster train backs up and a switch track enables riders to travel forwards once again, where a final 180° left hand turn leads to the final holding brake before the station.
+The train is propelled up to a height of 42.5 ft via a drive tire lift.
+A switch track hastily diverts the train into an indoor show scene, depicting the temple of Medusa.
+A projection mapping sequence appears where Medusa is evidently displeased at trespassers in her temple and prepares to turn the riders to stone.
+The train is suddenly launched backwards and blow past the lift hill.
+It then descends a curved drop and speed along a series of low-ground twists over the Romus et Rapidus before hitting the final brake run.
+The coaster train backs up and a switch track enables riders to travel forwards once again where a final 180° left hand turn leads to the final holding brake before the station.
 The ride experience lasts approximately 3 minutes.